wuyentung/PHM-algorithms/ReadMe.md

 # Prognostics and Health Management (PHM) Algorithms
 In this repository, we introduce nonparametric method for examining machine healthiness.
 Including methodology to identify maintainence effectiveness with the features and PHM algorithms for uni- and multi-virate data.
 - The main.py module is the sample for user to set the parameter for each algorithm.
 - The unit test code is writen in each module, and can be precess immediately.
+Each module is introduced below...

 ## statisticalTest
 In practice, the main challenge for PHM in the firest step is to identify the correlation between data and maintianence.
 Under the assumption that the maintianence will make machine more stable, we use statistical test for two slice of univirate data to check the overall correlation between each.